nihitkhandelwal-eng/The_Brainforest/🌿 Spaces/LYT Workshop/Eleanor Konik's Session 1.md

-- Take one of the things you encountered recently and consider: Why was this
+- Take one of the things you encountered recently and consider Why was this something you followed up on?
+  How does it related to what you already knew & wondered about